 - The use of spreadsheets attached to forms is acceptable.
-It is important that a complete list of items being donated is attached to the Donation Summary/Certificate of Donation and a separate list attached to each Valuation Certificate with the valuer's valuation figures included.
+It is important that a complete list of items being donated is uploaded to the online submission form.
+A complete list of items being donated must also be included with the Certificate of Donation and a separate list attached to each Valuation Certificate with the valuer's valuation figures included.
 Valuers may wish to break items into categories and provide averages across the categories.
 Valuers should not complete separate Valuation Certificates for each item in a collection. - Institutions requesting valuations must provide a list of items to each valuer.
-Valuers must use the list provided and ensure that the items remain listed in the same order throughout the documentation so that the secretariat can make a comparison of values assigned to particular items. - w Sub-totals and totals of valuations must be included on all forms, spreadsheets and attachments. - w Images of a representative selection of items in the collection must be provided to assist the secretariat to understand the nature of the collection.
+Valuers must use the list provided and ensure that the items remain listed in the same order throughout the documentation so that the Department can make a comparison of values assigned to particular items. - w Sub-totals and totals of valuations must be included on all forms, spreadsheets and attachments. - Images of a representative selection of items in the collection must be provided to assist the Department to understand the nature of the collection.